Here’s a list of clothes and shoes you shouldn’t wear in China.

 Well, you’re in luck because China isn’t very conservative when it comes to clothing.
 Just dress like you normally would.

-But there are still a few things you should try to avoid wearing, whether for comfort, practicality or cultural reasons.
+There are still a few things you should try to avoid wearing, however, whether that’s for comfort, practicality or cultural reasons.

 So, here’s what not to wear in China!